 A trip or a stopover in Malaysia?
 Discover the best area to stay in Kuala Lumpur, the Malaysian capital!

-The city of Kuala Lumpur has grown in the middle of the Ecuadorian jungle at the confluence of the Klang River and Gombak.
+The city of Kuala Lumpur originally started as a mining settlement in the middle of the equatorial jungle at the confluence of the Klang River and the Gombak River.
 As a Buddhist enclave in a predominantly Muslim country, it is a very cosmopolitan capital.
-Here is where to stay in Kuala Lumpur, often called “KL”.
+Where to stay in Kuala Lumpur?
+Here is non-exhaustive presentation to help you decide where to stay in Kuala Lumpur, often called “KL”.

 Kuala Lumpur City Centre